josros/boby/README.md

 # Known issues

-1. null - See error logs for details.
+1. null - See error logs for details. (seems to be related to: https://bugs.eclipse.org/bugs/show_bug.cgi?id=495975)

 Workaround: Just make a little change and save your boby file again.